 - 1. Students' hours should overlap the Practicum Instructors' schedules the majority of the time; - 2.
 Students should target large blocks of time for agency service.
-This minimizes transitions and transportation time to and from the agency.
-For first Practicum interns, this generally means either a Monday/Wednesday or Tuesday/Thursday internship schedule; - 3.
+This minimizes transitions and transportation time to and from the agency; - 3.
 Students must be willing to have some flexibility in their schedules if this is needed in the agency.
 Some evening or weekend hours may be required; - 4.
 Students may count their one-hour, weekly Practicum seminar or circle group toward their Practicum hour total.
 Students may also take up to 30 minutes/week for journaling if appropriate.
-Practicum and agency orientations to the internship hours also count toward the Practicum-hour total;

-- 5. Students should not consistently stay beyond the estimated hours.
+Practicum and agency orientations to the internship hours also count toward the Practicum hour total. - 5.
+Students should not consistently stay beyond the estimated hours.
 Commitments beyond this may indicate that the learning contract needs to be renegotiated or that time management techniques need to be reviewed; - 6.
 Students should monitor their hours and keep track of their progress toward completing the requisite number of hours.
 If extensions are needed for grading purposes, notice should be given in advance to the Practicum Instructor and Faculty Liaison; - 7.
-Students may receive credit for remote hours as approved and coordinated with the Practicum Instructor; - 8.
+Students may accrue remote hours as approved and coordinated with the Practicum Instructor; - 8.
 Students must not be left alone in the agency.
 This includes coverage for staff meetings or retreats or other agency "emergencies."
 If this happens, students should notify their Practicum Instructor and Faculty Liaison immediately; and - 9.
 Students must not transport clients in the student's or client's vehicle, nor are they allowed to transport clients in agency vehicles.
-This is to protect students because they are not covered by University insurance for transportation in any way.
+This is to protect students because they are not covered by

+University insurance for transportation in any way.
 Similarly, students are not allowed to handle bodily fluids in their placements.